salimibrohimi/istilohot/README.md

   * [Sahifa](https://sahifa.tj)

 There is a tab delimited file [istilohot.tsv](istilohot.tsv) which has four fields:
-- ENGLISH - add a term in English,
+- ENGLISH - a term in English,
-- DEFINITION (EN) - add a term definition in English or a URL,
+- DEFINITION (EN) - a term definition in English or a URL,
-- TAJIK - add a term in Tajik, and
+- TAJIK - a term in Tajik, and
-- DEFINITION (TG) - add a term definition in Tajik or a URL.
+- DEFINITION (TG) - a term definition in Tajik or a URL.